-- 15.1 See the DFO for regulations on use of school minibuses e.g. general minibus Safety, seat belts for children and minibus driving licensing. - 15.2 These guidelines must be followed whenever a minibus is used or coach hired.
-See Driving Policy on and off site.
+- 15.1 Please see the Minibus Policy for regulations on the use of school minibuses (e.g. general minibus safety, seat belts for children, breaks, minibus driving licensing, etc.) - 15.2 These guidelines must be followed whenever a minibus is used or coach hired.

-16. Electricity at Work Regulations 1989
+16.Electricity at Work Regulations 1989

-- 16.1 These Regulations advise a safe system of work which will be adopted by the School and which will include having: - all fixed installations are tested at least every 5 years or at a shorted interval, recommended by the Estates Director.
-Whole site PAT testing is carried out annually. - certificates of the test of fixed installations will be stored. - an inventory of all electrical apparatus/appliances is in place. - all portable appliances (i.e. those appliances which are plugged in and out of an electrical socket, including double-insulated appliances) vulnerable to damage on account of their being used and moved a great deal (a risk assessment has to be carried out to identify these appliances, e.g. irons, vacuum cleaners, power tools, etc.) and all other appliances are tested by a "competent" person using a portable appliance tester at least once a year.
+- 16.1 These Regulations advise a safe system of work which will be adopted by the School and which will include the following measures: - all fixed installations are tested at least every 5 years or at a shorter interval, recommended by the previous audits.
+Whole site PAT testing is carried out annually. - certificates of the test of fixed installations will be stored safely and any remedial action is completed based on their priority. - an inventory of all electrical apparatus/appliances is in place. - all portable appliances (i.e. those appliances which are plugged in and out of an electrical socket, including double-insulated appliances) vulnerable to damage on account of their being used and moved a great deal (a risk assessment has to be carried out to identify these appliances, e.g. irons, vacuum cleaners, power tools, etc.) and all other appliances are tested by a "competent" person using a portable appliance tester at least once a year.
 New appliances with a year's warranty need to be tested once a year once the warranty has expired.
 Failed appliances cannot be used until repaired or must be disposed of. - all portable appliances used by pupils have a brief visual inspection each time used.
 This can be done by the teacher or a pupil.
-(A visual inspection would involve looking at the plugs, casings and cables for damage, cracks, fraying, wire exposure, etc.). - stage lighting and switchgear is inspected and tested after each alteration to the system and tested regularly. - Any new personal equipment brought into school should be inspected and tested before use.
+(A visual inspection would involve looking at the plugs, casings and cables for damage, cracks, fraying, wire exposure, etc.).

+- stage lighting and switchgear is inspected and tested after each alteration to the system and tested regularly. - Any new personal equipment brought into school should be inspected and tested before use.

-17. Emergency Plan/Serious Incident Policy
+17.Emergency Plan/Serious Incident Policy